Odin (Marvel Comics): Marvel Cinematic Universe

 Character poster for the film Thor featuring Anthony Hopkins as Odin.

 Odin appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Anthony Hopkins.
 He first appears in the live-action film Thor before making further appearances in the live-action films Thor: The Dark World and Thor: Ragnarok.
-Additionally, alternate timeline variants of Odin appear in the Disney+ animated series What If...?, voiced by Jeff Bergman.
+Additionally, alternate timeline variants of Odin appear in the Disney+ animated series What If...?, voiced by Jeff Bergman voice-matching Hopkins.